How to use this powerful antioxidant to nourish dry, stretched skinPosted on February 19, 2021 Written by: 100% PURE ®

 The benefit of using vitamin E for scars derives from two key features: antioxidant and moisturizing properties.
 Free radicals – from UV rays to environmental stressors like smoke and pollution – can damage skin cells and accelerate signs of aging.
 Since vitamin E is fat soluble, it can penetrate your skin to strengthen the outer protective barrier and guard your skin against harmful damage.

-If there’s one beauty tip that moms-to-be or postpartum mothers are told, it’s to use some sort of vitamin E oil or lotion to minimize stretch marks – either on a growing tummy or other stretch-prone areas.
-This, too, is beneficial for people who have experienced weight loss or weight gain, and have stretch marks as a result.
+If there’s one beauty tip that moms-to-be or postpartum mothers are told, it’s to use some sort of vitamin E oil or body lotion to minimize the appearance of stretch marks.
+While we don’t agree that stretch marks are shameful or should be erased, we do believe in supporting the skin of a growing tummy, breasts, or other stretch-prone areas.

-Since vitamin E works as an antioxidant within skin tissue, it’s often used to help prevent and lessen the appearance of scars both pre and post-surgery.
-Using a topical form of vitamin E before and after surgery can improve the way wounds heal.
-It’s also critical for the formation of red blood cells, which distribute oxygen around the body.
+Since vitamin E works as an antioxidant within skin tissue, it’s often prescribed to help mitigate the appearance of scars both pre and post-surgery.
+Using a topical form of vitamin E before and after surgery may improve the way wounds heal, but research is inconclusive.
+Vitamin E is also critical for the formation of red blood cells, which distribute oxygen around the body.
 Both functions are vital to healing.

 While prevalent in topical products, vitamin E can also be found in a wide variety of foods.
 Vegan sources include vegetable oils like wheat germ, sunflower, and safflower oils.
 Nuts (such as peanuts, hazelnuts, and, especially, almonds) and seeds (like sunflower seeds) are also among the best vegan sources of vitamin E. Green vegetables like spinach and broccoli also boast high levels of vitamin E.